digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/sdlc.rst

 Daml Application Lifecycle: Considerations and Best Practices
 #############################################################
+This document outlines the Software Development Lifecycle (SDLC) of a Daml application, emphasizing the unique considerations and best practices required for its distributed, multi-party architecture.
+It also serves as a cross-reference to the *Lifecycle of a Daml Application* lesson in the `Technical Solution Architect certification path <https://daml.talentlms.com/plus/catalog/courses/161>`_.

-The Software Development Lifecycle (SDLC) of a Daml application mirrors that of a Web2 or enterprise service with facets such as:
+The SDLC of a Daml application mirrors that of a Web2 or enterprise service with facets such as:

 * Design
 * Develop